-Solutions for Mitigation of Human - Large carnivore Conflict in Human Dominated Areas
+Solutions for Mitigation of Human - Large carnivore Conflict in Urban and Human Dominated Areas

 Ordnance factory, Chanda & Chandrapur Super Thermal Power Station, Chandrapur